State of the Fintech Industry (with Infographic)

 Enterprise clients are notoriously challenging.
 Sales cycles are much longer, the customers can be more demanding, require a lot of bespoke features, and they often expect a degree of professional services to be provided together with tech products.
 However, they are also very lucrative and can provide income over several years if they find a solution to a real business problem.

 - Startups targeting enterprises are much more differentiated - they tend to focus on business services and core business processes.
 This is an area of great focus, particularly for large banks, which are still adjusting to the changes in regulations that have come as a result of the financial crisis.
-Any company that offers a tool that can help not only streamline the process but also to reduce costs (banks spend up to 10% of their total costs on compliance - the amounts at play are staggering).
+Any company that offers a tool that can help not only streamline the process but also to reduce costs (some banks spend up to 20% of their total costs on compliance - the amounts at play are staggering).

 - Wealth management and capital markets are the predominant target segments for investors, particularly in seed stage.
 As the consumer segment matures, more complex products targeting more sophisticated clients are emerging.
 These companies have enjoyed higher amounts of funding even at earlier stages, following the general VC trend for larger deals.